HTTPArchive/almanac.httparchive.org/src/content/ru/2021/seo.md

 ### Link attributes

 In September of 2019, Google <a hreflang="en" href="https://googleblog.blogspot.com/2005/01/preventing-comment-spam.html">introduced attributes</a> that allow publishers to classify links as being _sponsored_ or _user-generated content_.
-These attributes are in addition to `rel=nofollow` which was previously <a hreflang="en" href="https://webmasters.googleblog.com/2019/09/evolving-nofollow-new-ways-to-identify.html">introduced in 2005</a>.
-The new attributes, `rel=ug`c and `rel=sponsored`, add additional information to the links.
+These attributes are in addition to `rel="nofollow"` which was previously <a hreflang="en" href="https://webmasters.googleblog.com/2019/09/evolving-nofollow-new-ways-to-identify.html">introduced in 2005</a>.
+The new attributes, `rel="ugc"` and `rel="sponsored"`, add additional information to the links.

 {{ figure_markup(
    image="rel-attibute-usage.png",